 15 ECTS credits

-Environment-related risks with a focus on human vulnerability are studied.
-Concepts and theories of the complex relations between the environment, risk and health are introduced.
-Health aspects related to clean water, clean air and a non-toxic environment are related to various vulnerable groups in society.
-Future changes in terms of the environment, economic development, population growth, climate etc. are related to changed conditions for human health and safety, nationally and internationally.
-People's vulnerability and health problems in connection with disasters are, for example, treated as effects of natural disasters and industrial accidents.
-Students carry out an independent project on environment-related health aspects, which is discussed in seminar.
+The course covers environment-related risks with a focus on vulnerability from the perspective of public health.
+Concepts and theories of the complex relationships between the environment, risk, and health are introduced.
+Health aspects of environment-related risk factors such as water pollution, air pollution, and toxicity are highlighted in relation to various vulnerable groups in society.
+The course introduces the dynamics of health, safety, and climate.
+People's vulnerability and health problems in connection with disasters are also highlighted, for example as effects of natural disasters and industrial accidents.
+Students carry out an independent project on environment-related health aspects, which is presented and discussed in a seminar.

 Progressive specialisation: G1F (has less than 60 credits in first‐cycle course/s as entry requirements)

 Admission requirements: 30 ECTS credits completed in Environmental Science, Risk and Environmental Studies, or Public Health Sciences, or equivalent

 Selection is usually based on your grade point average from upper secondary school or the number of credit points from previous university studies, or both.

 Course code: RHG200

 This course is included in the following programme

 - Environment and Safety (studied during year 3)

 The course is not included in the course offerings for the next period.